-This version of the humanoid league roadmap is proposed by the Humanoid League Technical Committee of RoboCup 2019 composed of Jacky Baltes, Hafez Farazi, Reinhard Gerndt, Ludovic Hofer, Maike Paetzel, Soroush Sadeghnejad and Michael Stattler.
+This version of the humanoid league roadmap was originally proposed by the Humanoid League Technical Committee of RoboCup 2019 composed of Jacky Baltes, Hafez Farazi, Reinhard Gerndt, Ludovic Hofer, Maike Paetzel, Soroush Sadeghnejad and Michael Stattler.
+The 2022 version was updated by the Technical Committee members Azer Babaev, Jacky Baltes, Reinaldo Bianchi, Reinhard Gerndt, Jasper Güldenstein, Ludovic Hofer, Maike Paetzel-Prüsmann, and Alessandra Rossi.

 The roadmap was established based on multiple feedback from both, member of the leagues and trustees.
 First opinions for the content were collected at RoboCup 2018 and during a workshop in ICRA 2018.

 Special thanks go to Daniel Polani and Oskar Von Stryk for their support and their useful comments.